-Therapy is a necessary part of addiction treatment.
-With so many types of counseling, however, it’s hard to keep track of them all.
+The right therapist can help people confront the issues that make relapse so difficult to prevent.
+With so many types of addiction therapy services, however, it’s hard to keep track of them all.
 One type that doesn’t get the attention that it deserves is gestalt therapy.
-Below is more information about this helpful treatment.
+Below is more information about this helpful addiction treatment program.

 What Is Gestalt Therapy?